 WHAT IS KOMBUCHA?

-It is an ancient Asiatic beverage which was hugely popular in Australia in the 70’s and has resurfaced in a big way recently…I have fun calling it ‘booch’ and being all hip and saying ‘let’s get our booch on’ 😉 Some organic cafes are even so switched on, they have it on tap!
-Mandala Arts Cafe on the Gold Coast is one such place and many healthfood stores and healthy cafes have premade booch for sale as their are some fantastic companies making this good stuff now.
+It is an ancient Asiatic beverage which was hugely popular in Australia in the 70's and has resurfaced in a big way recently...I have fun calling it 'booch' and being all hip and saying 'let's get our booch on' (and yes, you may have noticed by now I am a total dag...)

 It's believed to have started in China, then Russia, it then spread around the world as a health giving beverage which is largely due to the active good bacteria it contains due to it being a fermented drink.
 Remember we talked about fermented foods and drinks in the last post and why they are so good for us?
 If you missed that, please click HERE.

 What it actually is, is a mushroom or fungus.
 The kombucha mushroom is actually a symbiotic culture of friendly bacteria and yeast.
 This living organism ferments sweetened tea to become what is known as the kombucha beverage.
 You can use black tea, green tea, rooibos tea, white tea or herbal tea, you can not use herbal tea on it's own though as it will not work but you can combine herbal tea with the green, black or white tea for a different flavour, just make sure it is 100% pure dried herb and is a herb that contains no oil as this will hurt the culture.
 The kombucha culture is also referred to as a SCOBY which stands for Symbiotic Culture Of Bacteria and Yeast.